Introducing The Garment Worker Diaries

 What goes on behind those big, metal gates?
 Do their supervisors encourage or berate them when a major clothing order is due?
 How frequently do they experience chronic pain from their work?
 What do they do when they are injured?

-We are overseeing field researchers who are asking these questions to 180 garment workers per country in Bangladesh, Cambodia, and India.
-During the next 12 months, interviewers will visit the same set of garment workers each week to learn the intimate details of their lives.
-They will ask the garment workers about what they earn and buy, how they spend their time each day, and whether they experience any harassment, injuries, or suffer from pain while at the factory.
-The interviewers will learn about important events that happen in the workers’ lives too—from birthday parties and weddings to illnesses and funerals for family members and friends.
+In the first phase of the project we oversaw field researchers who asked these questions to 180 garment workers per country in Bangladesh, Cambodia, and India.
+During the 12 months of the study from July/August 2016 to July/August 2017, interviewers visited the same set of garment workers each week to learn the intimate details of their lives.
+They asked the garment workers about what they earned and bought, how they spent their time each day, and whether they experienced any harassment, injuries, or suffered from pain while at the factory.
+The interviewers learned about important events that happened in the workers’ lives too—from birthday parties and weddings to illnesses and funerals for family members and friends.
+In the second phase, we have scaled up the number of workers we are reaching to 1,300 workers in Bangladesh.
+You can find out more about the second phase here and on our data portal.

 This data is a treasure trove—imagine what you would learn about a person by asking her detailed questions about her life each week, every week, for an entire year.
 Our job as researchers is to analyze it objectively and provide answers to the questions of what happens behind those factory gates and, more importantly, what happens after the workers leave them.